sagiegurari/cargo-make/README.md

 ```

 There is no need to redefine existing properties of the task, only what needs to be added or overwritten.<br>
-The default toml file comes with many steps and flows already built in, so it is worth to check it first.<br>
+The default toml file comes with many steps and flows already built-in, so it is worth it to check it out first.<br>

-In case you do want to delete all of the original task attributes in your extended task, you can use the clear attribute as follows:
+In case you do want to delete all of the original task attributes in your extended task, you can use the **clear** attribute as follows:

 ```toml
 [tasks.sometask]